Regulator Approved Remedial Courses

 - Extended: (most comprehensive) Includes all components of the Essential/Enhanced + the follow-up component, Maintenance and Accountability Seminars (MAS)

-We offer the following post-course programs that can be added to any PBI live course:
+We offer the following post-course programs that can be added to any PBI Education live course: